elephantscale/spring-cloud-labs/09-set-up-event-based-messaging-between-microservices-using-spring-cloud-bus/09-lab.md

       ```

 17. **Trigger a refresh event.**
-    - Use the following POST request to refresh:
+    - Use a POST request to trigger the refresh:
       ```bash
       curl -X POST http://localhost:8888/actuator/bus-refresh
       ```

 18. **Verify the updated configuration in `UserService`.**
-    - Access the following endpoint:
+    - Access:
-      ```
+      ```bash
       http://localhost:8081/message
       ```
     - Confirm the updated `message` property is displayed.